u7javed/CGAN/README.md

 ![](data/saved_images/epoch_progression.gif)

-The generation on images is not that greatest of quality with simply feed forward networks with regular GAN loss as mode collapse and vanishing gradients can be quite a problem.
+The generation on images is greatest of quality with simply feed forward networks with regular GAN loss as mode collapse and vanishing gradients can be quite a problem.
 For higher quality MNIST images as well as Cifar and CelebA, take a look at WGAN or DCGAN repositories.